shinevue/ecommerce-scrapper-extension/README.md

 For example, the [tiki1.js](./examples/tiki1.js) script configures the scraper to navigate throughout the `Android` and `iPhone` product pages of [Tiki](https://tiki.vn/) (a Vietnamese ecommerce website) and extract each *product title*, *its price*, and *image URL* from them, using a consistent user profile and a proxy server.

 This script only use 2 functions: [clusterWrapper](#clusterwrapper-) to wrap the scraping process and [scrapeWithPagination](#scraperscrapewithpagination-), an end-to-end function to scrape, paginate, and save the product data from the website automatically.
 If you want a more customized scraping process, you can use the other [functions provided](#functions-provided) in the different modules.
-I also provide scripts with post-fix `2` (such as [tiki2.js](./examples/tiki2.js)) to demonstrate how to use these functions to scrape the same website.
+I also provided scripts with post-fix `2` (such as [tiki2.js](./examples/tiki2.js)) to demonstrate how to use these functions to scrape the same website.

 # Functions Provided